Density matrix representation of hybrid tensor networks for noisy quantum devices: Main result

-\section{Analysis of noise propagation for specific noise models}
+\subsection{Analysis of noise propagation for specific noise models}

-Here, we further delve into the expansion operator by specifying the noise model to the global depolarizing model for each quantum tensor.
-Note that global depolarizing noise has been shown to be a good approximation for error mitigation~\cite{tsubouchi2022universal,qin2023error,urbanek2021mitigating,vovrosh2021simple}.
-We show that the expectation value of observables exponentially vanishes with the number of quantum tensors.
+We further delve into the expansion operator by specifying the noise model to the global depolarizing model for each quantum tensor.
+Note that error mitigation techniques based on the assumption of global depolarizing noise successfully reduce computation errors~\cite{tsubouchi2022universal,qin2023error,urbanek2021mitigating,vovrosh2021simple}, which indicates that global depolarizing noise is a good model for noise analysis.

+Specifically, using the noisy expansion maps $\tilde{\mathcal{A}}_k^{(\xi)}$ shown in Table~\ref{tab:noisy_expansion_maps}, which enables the representation of the HTTN state that $\tilde{\rho}_{\rm HT}$ as effectively simulated under physical noise, we show that the expectation value of observables exponentially vanishes with the number of quantum tensors.
 Here, we assume that the global depolarizing channel acts just after the unitary channel in Fig.~\ref{fig: Quantum circuits for M_k}.
 In this case, the expansion operators $\tilde{\mathcal{A}}^{(\xi_{k})}_k(\xi_{k}=1,2,3)$ for a noisy quantum tensor can be represented as:

 where $\varepsilon_{k}$ are noise rates, $\mathcal{A}^{(\xi_{k})}_k$ is the noiseless expansion operator, and